-The earlier portions of this section establish more specific, programmatic development objectives to be achieved through 2020 in order to meet the needs of a 10,000 student campus, or Phase 2.0.
+The earlier portions of this section establish more specific, programmatic development objectives to be achieved through 2020 in order to meet the needs of a 10,000 student campus.
 To maintain qualitative consistency over time, implementation of the plan through campus development must be further guided by urban, architectural and landscape design guidelines and processes, which ensure policy compliance, and foster creative innovation as program needs, technology and design practice evolve.
+These design strategies and processes are articulated in the Physical Design Framework.
+All of the Campus Design Approval Process Committees are advisory to the Chancellor.